 Lynda M. Applegate is the Sarofim-Rock Professor of Business Administration at HBS and Chair of the HBS Executive Education Portfolio for Business Owners & Entrepreneurs, which includes the school’s flagship Owner President Management (OPM) program, its Launching New Ventures and Private Equity/Venture Capital programs, and its newly launched Global Immersions for Business Owners.
 Since joining the HBS faculty in the 1980s, Lynda has held a variety of leadership positions, including serving as the head of the Entrepreneurial Management Unit, Co-Chair of the MBA program, Chair of Field Based Learning and as a member of the HBS Technology Board and Academic Technology Advisory Board.
-She has also held a number of Harvard University leadership positions, including serving as Co-Chair of the Harvard Policy Group on Networked Government Services and on the Harvard University Provost’s Technology Advisory Council.
+She has also held a number of Harvard University leadership positions, including serving as the Co-Chair of the Harvard Policy Group on Networked Government Services and on the on the Harvard University Technology Advisory Board.
 Prior to joining the HBS faculty, Lynda was on the faculty of the University of Michigan, University of Washington and University of Arizona.
 In addition to her academic positions, Lynda also held a variety of leadership positions in the health care industry.

 Lynda’s current research and recent publications focus on the challenges of building new ventures and leading radical business innovation in the face of significant industry, technological, capital market, and regulatory turbulence.
 A second stream of research examines emerging governance models to support inter-firm collaborative innovation.
 She is the Series Editor for Harvard Business Publishing’s newly launched Core Readings in Entrepreneurship and is the author of over 40 articles, books, and book chapters, and over 350 published case studies, online learning DVDs, and course materials.